fpjspro/fingerprintjs.com/content/index/account-sharing.md

         the rest of your users' experience.
     - icon: /img/uploads/payment_processing.png
       title: Increase security for your customers
-      content: Password sharing increases the risks for account takeover, and makes it more difficult for your team to identify real risks.
+      content: Password sharing increases the likelihood of account takeover, and makes it more difficult for your team to identify real risks.
 By ensuring customers keep their accounts to themselves, you can improve account security for all users.
 blocks:
   - subheader: Account sharing prevention built for your business
-    content: Our team has worked with top SaaS providers to implement custom account sharing solutions with the customer experience in mind.
-With our highly accurate visitor identifier, we will work with your team to ensure your non-sharing customers' experience is unhindered, and users breaking their terms of service are caught.
+    content: Our team works with top SaaS providers to implement custom account sharing solutions with the customer experience in mind.
+With our highly accurate visitor identifier, we will work with your team to make sure your preferred customers' experience is unhindered, and users breaking their terms of service are caught.
     image: /img/uploads/dashboard-tight.png
     isImageAfterText: true